sa-shiro/Satisfactory-Dedicated-Server-ARM64-Docker/readme.md

+# forked from sa-shiro/Satisfactory-Dedicated-Server-ARM64-Docker to help fix bugs

 # Satisfactory Dedicated Server for ARM64 (Docker Container)

 This Docker container provides a dedicated server for running Satisfactory on ARM64 architecture.
 It is based on [nitrog0d/palworld-arm64](https://github.com/nitrog0d/palworld-arm64).